stp-ngnm/tappy-bird/README.md

 # NOTE for android --- termux users
-there are some apps you can use if you find yourself concernd with google instalation and activity trackers install the f-droid store from https://f-droid.org/ use it to install aurora store a google play store client that removes googles cookies and the termux emulator app(s)
+there are some apps you can use if you find yourself concernd with google instalation and activity trackers install the f-droid store from https://f-droid.org/ use it to install aurora store a google play store client that removes googles cookies and trackers)

+ next the termux emulator with or without its extension app(s) from the f-driod app

 # finaly
-outside of not caring to much about stray hairs; ive been working on a ui shell for a more user friendly output i dont expect it to be usable untill 01/27 - 01/28 if i can even remain commited to doing that even if you have an edit you think is worth sharing or you want added to this project page ... iiiiillllll have to set up a contact page for you...
+outside of not caring to much about stray hairs; ive been working on a ui shell for a more user friendly output i dont expect it to be usable untill 01/27 - 01/28 if i can even remain commited to doing that

+if you have an edit you think is worth sharing or you want added to this project page ... iiiiillllll have to set up a contact page for you...

 ...if ever edited...

 ...if ever found...

 Enjoy